Corionis/ELS/artifacts/document/developer.md

-ELS is basic Java version 1.8 and supporting libraries.
+ELS is written in Java version 1.8 and supporting libraries.
 The resulting jar is completely self-contained.

 ELS was developed using [JetBrains Intellij IDEA](https://www.jetbrains.com/idea/).
 Eclipse